 Nancy Avery Dafoe is an award-winning, published writer and educator dedicated to the premise that writing well is central to success, learning, discovery, and identity.
-She is the published author of eight books and numerous articles, essays, stories, and poems in journals of all types.
+She is the published author of nine published books and numerous articles, essays, stories, and poems in journals of all types.

 A New York State English Teacher of Excellence, Dafoe was also named a "Highly Qualified Teacher" under the state-wide annual professional performance review process.
 She has taught at the high school and college levels, as well as adult education.

 She offers private tutorials, in addition to group and organization workshops.
 Living in Central New York, Dafoe has family connections in the Washington, D.C. area for easy access to workshops.

 How to send your work or request workshop: